simonoakesepimorphics/spring-plugin-example/doc/spring-boot-plugin-dev.md

 This document explores the use cases and methodology for implementing, packaging and integrating Spring Boot applications which are extensible by external plugins.
-This document refers to application and library code written in Kotlin and managed by Maven, but should be applicable to any other equivalent technologies.
+This document refers to application and library code written in Kotlin and managed by Maven, but should be applicable to any other equivalent Spring-compatible technologies.

 When developing a Spring Boot application, we may want to import dependencies into the project which serve a specific set of features or integrations with other services,